 As a scholar, I embrace diversity both in terms of my methodological and theoretical orientations as well as in my choice of subject matter.
-In addition to my work on North American religions– including mainstream denominations, new religious movements, and indigenous spiritualities–I have extensive training in gender, women’s, and sexuality studies and considerable fluency with Islam and history and politics in the Middle East.
-I approach these diverse topics by applying innovative theoretical perspectives like new materialisms and affect theory, which lend themselves to novel interpretations of the relationships between the human and the nonhuman in public life.
+In addition to my work on North American religions– including mainstream denominations, new religious movements, and indigenous spiritualities–I have extensive graduate training in gender, women’s, and sexuality studies as well as considerable fluency with Islam and the history and politics of the Middle East.
+I approach these diverse topics by applying innovative theoretical perspectives like new materialisms and affect theory, which lend themselves to novel interpretations of the relationship between the human and the nonhuman in public life.

-Finally, I seek out service and public engagement opportunities that specifically intersect with feminist concerns both on campus and in my community, from more explicitly activist engagements in the forms of marches, sit-ins, and rallies to more educational opportunities like leading and participating in workshops and discussions.
+Finally, I am committed to seeking out service and public engagement opportunities that specifically address intersectional concerns both on campus and in my community, from more explicitly activist engagements in the forms of marches, sit-ins, and rallies to more educational opportunities like leading and participating in workshops and discussions.
 As a graduate student at The University of Iowa, I served on the UI Council on the Status of Women and participated in the Iowa N.E.W.
-Leadership Institute as well as offered workshops through a variety of community organizations that work to raise awareness and dispel misunderstandings concerning women and gender in Islam.
+Leadership Institute in addition to offering workshops through a variety of local community organizations that worked to raise awareness and dispel misunderstandings concerning women and gender in Islam.

 After graduation, I intend to continue to implement my intersectional feminist values through my research, teaching, and service.